cdntinker/USB-C-Board/Hardware/Controller-8285.md

 By default, power for this board is provided on pin 1 of J1.
 This is provided from the Programmer Board when flashing the ESP or, possibly, also if communicating with the ESP over USB.

-To make this board work without the Programmer board, Ensure that Vsec is 3v3 (i.i.: from the PD Board) & bridge JP1.
+To make this board work without the Programmer board, Ensure that Vsec is 3v3 (i.e.: from the PD Board) & bridge JP1.
 Note that this will feed 3v3 to J1 instead of pulling power from it.

 # Connectors & Jumpers: